xiaodongliang/Forge-Test-Harness-Node.js/README.md

 ## Test

 * $ node server.js
-* Open a browser to visit `localhost:3000/upload.html`
+* Open a browser to visit `localhost:3002/upload.html`
-* * Click `choose file` to select a model.
-Click [Translate this one for me].
-* If it is a composite file (a root file links to other dependent files), compress all files to an zip and choose the zip.
-In addition, tick [Composite File], input the [Root File Name].
-* Wait the process of translation completes.
-If it succeeds, a new item (urn) will be added to the list under `URN List`
-* Click one item in the list, a new page will pop out to load the model from your Forge repository as usual. i.e. on-line model
+* A base model will be loaded in default.
+* Click [Load Second Model], the second model will be loaded.
+* Click [Unload Second Model], the second model will be unloaded.

 ## To Do
-* Add resumable uploading
+*

 ## License